Serenity 6.4.3 Release Notes (2023-01-07)

 -based mobile applications at https://demo.serenity.is.

-These samples demonstrate integration with Serenity application services using OpenID Connect/JWT authentication and include the WorkLog module implementation, localization, and dark theme options.
+These samples showcase integration with Serenity application services using OpenID Connect/JWT authentication and include the WorkLog module implementation, localization, and dark theme options.

-Please note that the source code and support for the mobile application are only available to StartSharp Enterprise
+Please note that access to the source code and support for the mobile application is exclusively available to StartSharp Enterprise

 customers.